-• Ensure that cooling units are located and operated to conserve energy.
-If refrigerant are to be used, please note that R22 as a refrigerant is being phased out (due to negative impacts on the ozone layer)
+- Ensure that cooling units are located and operated to conserve energy. - Install energy-efficient appliances - Install energy efficient lightning - Insulate water heaters and hot water pipes (insulating hot water pipes from the water heater to the source are another way to conserve).

-and that the following gasses are more environmentally friendly options: ammonia, R134a, R143a, R404A, R407C, R410A, and R507A.

-- Install energy-efficient appliances (e.g. a grade one refrigerator is at least 35% more energy-efficient than a grade three one). - Install energy efficient lightning (which uses less energy to give the same amount of illumination and last longer than conventional incandescent bulbs). - Insulate water heaters and hot water pipes (insulating hot water pipes from the water heater to the source are another way to conserve). - Disconnect or switch- off units/appliances which are not in use. - Monitor different energy uses (e.g. electricity, fuels and gas).
+- Disconnect or switch- off units/appliances which are not in use. - Monitor different energy uses (e.g. electricity, fuels and gas).